Discover the forefront of environmental partnership!

 Council's Environmental Officers can provide more details and the HCV areas can be viewed on Council's online mapping tool.

-The floodplains of the Richmond River are a priority for protection and enhancement through weed management, revegetation, erosion control, and habitat improvement.
+The floodplains of the Richmond River are a priority to protect and enhance through weed management, revegetation, erosion control and habitat improvement.
+Retaining, rehabilitating and conserving existing native floodplain vegetation on riverbanks and wetlands is encouraged.

-Funding for fencing for stock exclusion and off-stream watering in sensitive riparian areas and wetlands on the floodplain may be eligible for up to $10,000 over two years.
+Fencing for stock exclusion and off stream watering in sensitive riparian areas and wetlands on the floodplain may be eligible for increased funding of $2500 where it is undertaken with habitat restoration actions and a successful Rural Landholder Initiative project.

 - Property Planning - the Big Picture(PDF, 634KB)